When planning a flower party, there’s so much inspiration out there, it’s easy to go big.

 You can’t have a birthday without cake.
 But since we were trying to limit the spread of the virus, we ditched singing Happy Birthday with a communal cake and sent everyone home with cupcakes inside these flower favor boxes.

 Do you love them as much as I do?
-I custom designed the boxes for the party, and as soon as I can videotape and edit a tutorial, they’ll be up in the shop.
-(Hopefully sometime this fall 🤞)
+I custom designed the boxes for the party.
+It was so much fun to create something 3 dimensional.
+I definitely think you’ll be seeing more of these favor boxes in the future.

 It was important to us that we find individually packaged crafts for the party.
 That way the kids wouldn’t cross-contaminate by sharing supplies.